CaptainRex17/Data-Science-Project/README.md

 The dataset is taken from https://app.cpcbccr.com/.

-It includes data for Air Pollution in Delhi @Dwarka-Sector 8.
+It includes data for Air Pollution in Delhi from 2011 to 2021 (latest)